XBLDev/fccciRedevelopment/README.md

 Code for the coming updated fccci: http://fccci.org.au/au/, code base for user auth and routing: https://github.com/XBLDev/ReactJSNodejsAuthRouterv4

+Comment 25/10/2017, 1:29 pm:

+The paragraphs are now roughly put under 3 categories: title, image, and a paragraph with links in it.
+Basically with the first 2 they are just a paragraph on their own, so detecting the tags in them are enough for the moment; but with the 3rd one since the link could be placed anywhere in the paragraph, it has to be seperately passed into a specialized component as its property, parsed to identify the links, and rendered according to the result of parsing.

+With the original wordpress site it's easy with the built in tools that allow site builders to put tags freely, but with the redeveloped site it has to be done mannually.
+Maybe it's preferable to develop a set of web interfaces that can do similiar things in the future so uploaders can just upload a new event by themselves.

+Previously refreshing the page will cause the error "can not get page abc", fixed with suggestions: https://stackoverflow.com/questions/39058646/cannot-get-login, a common, simple practice that can be applied when building other sites.

 Comment 24/10/2017, 1:07 pm:

 The files that contain the latest news now contain html tags such as h1, img and when the file is